Are you in a flood risk area?

 How do you work out the flood risk to my property?

 We use industry tools and sources of data to arrive at a premium, alongside claims and underwriting experience.
-External data sources include (but are not limited to) the Environment Agency, British Geological Survey Data and Ordnance Survey historical flood mapping.
+External data sources include (but are not limited to) the Environment Agency, British Geological Survey Data and Ordnance Survey historical flood mapping to understand if you are situated in a flood risk area.
 We also use flood modelling data as this data provides flood risk data at an individual property level rather, than postcode level.

 Where can I get more information on flood risk?